Virtlink/go-colonize/README.md

 The Go formal grammar uses semicolons to terminate statements for disambiguation.
 For example, `f()(g())` calls the result of function `f()` with argument `g()`, whereas `f();(g())` is simply two function calls, the latter of which is parenthesized.

-To avoid having to write semicolons everywhere, Go allows them to be elided at the end of lines and before closing curly braces.[1]
+To avoid having to write semicolons everywhere, Go allows them to be elided at the end of lines and before closing curly braces ([see docs][1]).
 To enable a parser to parse Go efficiently, this tool re-inserts these missing semicolons.

 ## Usage
 Specify an input file and output file:

-    ./colonize myfile.go -o myoutput.go
+    ./colonize myfile.go --output-file myoutput.go

 If the output is omitted, the result will be output on standard out.
 To read the input from the standard input, specify `-` as the input file.

+This tool can also read files from a directory recursively, and output the resulting files somewhere else:

+    ./colonize mydir/ --recursive --output-dir myresults/

+To list what the tool would do, without actually doing it, add the `--list` option.

 ## License